 The Certification Program benefits the handcrafted soapmaking industry as a whole by establishing an industry-wide standard of excellence in soap making.
 Achieving these certifications will benefit the member as it demonstrates dedication to professional standards and builds credibility with customers.

 All HSCG members may become Certified.
 In the case of Vendor Memberships, where the membership is in the business name, Tier 1 and 2 Vendor Members may designate up to 2 people to be certified under their membership; Tier 3 Vendor Members may designate one person to be certified under their membership.
-Certifications for individuals associated with a Vendor membership are valid as long as the individual is associate with the Vendor Membership or has a Soapmaker membership in their own name.
+Certifications for the Company Representations of a Vendor membership are valid as long as the individual is associated with the Vendor Membership or has a Soapmaker membership in their own name.

 Certified Soapmakers are noted with an icon when the member's listing is displayed in the Handcrafted Soap and Cosmetic Directory, and the certification level(s) are displayed when the "More Info" link is clicked from the listing.
 A list of Certified Soapmakers is also displayed in the "Consumer" section of the HSCG website for consumers who specifically want to find Certified Soapmakers.